Skip to main content

 Safety standards bifurcate along the same federal/state line.
 Modular homes must meet state fire, energy, and structural codes — typically derived from the IRC and IECC (International Energy Conservation Code).
 Manufactured homes must meet the HUD Code's thermal, structural, fire safety, and wind zone provisions (Wind Zones I, II, and III per 24 CFR §3280.305), with Zone III covering coastal and Gulf regions subject to 110 mph+ wind loads.

-Homeowners and developers navigating contractor qualification requirements will find additional context through the Home Improvement Directory Purpose and Scope reference page.
-For sector-specific contractor searches, the Home Improvement Listings directory organizes providers by trade category and state.
+Homeowners and developers navigating contractor qualification requirements will find additional context through the Home Improvement Provider Network Purpose and Scope reference page.
+For sector-specific contractor searches, the Home Improvement Providers provider network organizes providers by trade category and state.

 References